FIELD COCKROACH IDENTIFICATION

 The most effective ways to avoid a field roach infestation is through proper sanitation, exclusion, and removal of hiding places.
 The following prevention tips can help to reduce the occurrence of field cockroaches and other invasive insects:

-- Field cockroaches hide under firewood, leaf litter and debris.
+- Field cockroaches hide under the firewood, leaf litter, and debris.
 Store firewood away from the home and clean up leaf litter and plant materials outdoors.

 - Trim shrubbery around buildings to increase light and air circulation, especially near vents, and eliminate ivy or other dense ground covers near the house, as these may harbor cockroaches.

 - From around the outside of buildings remove trash and stored items such as stacks of lumber that provide hiding places for cockroaches.

 - Consider keeping a layer of gravel about 6 to 12 inches wide around the perimeter of buildings.